 What are the models with Anti-Rollback?

-Several users, especially owners of Redmi Note 5 with MIUI 10 China 8.9.6 e My 8 with MIUI 10 Global Beta 8.7.5, they found the phone updated to the "incriminated" build without knowing anything.
-Besides these, to have protection are also We are Max 3, Redmi 6 Pro e My 6X.
+Several users, especially owners of Redmi Note 5 with MIUI 10 China 8.9.6 e My 8 with MIUI 10 Global Beta 8.7.5, they found the phone updated to the "offending" build without knowing anything.
+In addition to these, they also have protection We are Max 3, Redmi 6 Pro e My 6X.
 In the event that other models have to be added (and it is very likely), we will add them to this article.